 We develop new methods, strategies and algorithms for individualised marketing, customer retention, optimised communication with users, personalised pricing and personalised recommendations or to maximise the probability of purchase of a product or other actions of the users.
-We exploit users’ behavioural measurements in addition to their more standard characteristics and external data (including competitors’ activity, market indicators, financial information, geographic information).
-We design and analyse comparative trials with well-designed user cohorts as well as large observational data.
+We exploit users’ behavioural measurements in addition to their more standard characteristics and external data (including competitors’ activity, market indicators, financial information, and geographic information).
 We exploit network topologies, informative missigness and temporal relations.
 A key point is to identify the actionable causes of customer behaviour.

 Stochastic customer growth dynamics

 Understanding how networks of customers grow in time and topology is important.
 The Vipps transaction data may be viewed as a graph with users corresponding to the nodes and the financial transactions between the users defining the edges.
 With an advanced statistical model we have analysed the growth of this graph.
 Our experiments show that the intrinsic quality of the nodes plays an important part in the evolution of the network.
 This insight may be used to identify influential nodes for viral marketing.
 The approach will be published.

 Predicting customer behavior from time series

 Multiple time series, related to individual customers have been used to predict, as early as possible, whether the customer will pay back his loan or not.
 We have developed a new solution based on deep learning of time series, which gives excellent results on the DNB cases it has been tested on.
 The method will be transferred to DNB and has been accepted for publication in the journal Expert systems and Applications.